openbmc/openbmc/poky/documentation/sdk-manual/intro.rst

 =================

 Welcome to the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) manual.
-This manual provides information that explains how to use both the Yocto Project extensible and standard SDKs to develop applications and images.
+This manual explains how to use both the Yocto Project extensible and standard SDKs to develop applications and images.

 .. note::